nullgemm/globuf/readme.md

 ## Contributing
 Here's what you can do:
- - `macOS` Fix the disabled application controls (close, maximize, minimize)
+ - `macOS` Fix the non-responsive application controls (close, maximize, minimize)
- - `macOS` Fix the background blur not working (it did before cleanup)
  - Integrate Willis, Cursoryx and DPIshit examples
  - Implement the Vulkan context for all platforms

-Note the macOS platform worked perfectly before the final cleanup was done, so maybe it's worth comparing the `master` and `experimental_macos` branches.

 ## Known issues
 The following issues are known but cannot be fixed: